mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 If the abbreviation or acronym is well known, like API or HTML, use it instead (and don’t worry about spelling it out).

+###Active voice

+Use active voice.
+Avoid passive voice.

+In active voice, the subject of the sentence does the action.
+In passive voice, the subject of the sentence has the action done to it.

+- Yes: Kate logged into the account.
+- No: The account was logged into by Kate.

+Words like “was” and “by” may indicate that you’re writing in passive voice.
+Scan for these words and rework sentences where they appear.

+One exception is when you want to specifically emphasize the action over the subject.
+In some cases, this is fine.

+- Your account was flagged by our abuse team.

 ### Capitalization

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.